Joren-Vervoort/3D-House-Project/README.md

 ## Before using this code

-1. Create a virtual environment with python 3.7 (with its own kernel) and download the following libraries:
+1.Create a virtual environment with python 3.7 (with its own kernel) and download the following libraries:

 - requests
 - json